eklem/stopword-trainer/README.md

 # stopword-trainer
-`stopword-trainer` is going to be a node module for creating stopword lists based on your own set of documents.
+`stopword-trainer` is a node module for creating stopword lists based on your own set of documents.
 These lists can easily be used together with the [`stopword`](https://github.com/fergiemcdowall/stopword/) module to strip stopwords from an input text.

 [![NPM version][npm-version-image]][npm-url]
 [![NPM downloads][npm-downloads-image]][npm-url]